mattma/docs/go/go-test.md

+Summary

+Testing is built into the language and Go provides all the tooling you need.
+ The go test tool is used to run tests.
+ Test files always end with the _test.go file name.
+ Table tests are a great way to leverage a single test function to test multiple values.
+ Examples are both tests and documentation for a package.
+ Benchmarks provide a mechanism to reveal the performance of code.

 - Unit testing

 A unit test is a function that tests a specific piece or set of code from a package or program.